FranciscoDiaz1/CECS327-Lab8/README.md

      exit
      ```
    - Description:
-     This input willterminate and close the client program and closes the socket being used.
+     This input will terminate and close the client program and closes the socket being used.

 ---